ldicker6/z-social-media-app/README.md

 # Z – A Social Media App

-Z is a full-stack social media platform inspired by modern microblogging apps.
+Z is a full-stack social media platform inspired by modern microblogging apps (like X).
 Users can register, log in, create posts, and engage through comments in a shared feed.
 The project demonstrates integration of authentication, API design, database management, and a responsive frontend.